 Adjacent channel rejection is defined between any two channels with  30 MHz separation in each channel group defined in 15.4.4.3 (Channel Numbering of operating channels).

-The adjacent channel rejection shall be  35 dB with an FER of 810 –2 using 2 Mb/s DQPSK modulation described in 15.4.4.5 (Modulation and channel data rates) and an MPDU length of 1024 octets.
+The adjacent channel rejection shall be  35 dB with an PER of 810 –2 using 2 Mb/s DQPSK modulation described in 15.4.4.5 (Modulation and channel data rates) and an MPDU length of 1024 octets.

 The adjacent channel rejection shall be measured using the following method:

 Input a 2 Mb/s DQPSK modulated signal at a level 6 dB greater than specified in 15.4.6.2 (Receiver minimum input level sensitivity).
 In an adjacent channel ( 30 MHz separation as defined by the channel numbering), input a signal modulated in a similar fashion that adheres to the transmit mask specified in 15.4.5.5 (Transmit spectrum mask) to a level 41 dB above the level specified in 15.4.6.2 (Receiver minimum input level sensitivity).
 The adjacent channel signal shall be derived from a separate signal source.
 It shall not be a frequency shifted version of the reference channel.
-Under these conditions, the FER shall be less than or equal to 810 –2
+Under these conditions, the PER shall be less than or equal to 810 –2

 P2859L32, P2889L35

-The RCPI is a measure of the received RF power in the selected channel for a received frame.
-This parameter shall be a measure by the PHY of the received RF power in the channel measured over the entire received frame or by other equivalent means that meet the specified accuracy.
+The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
+This parameter shall be a measure by the PHY of the received RF power in the channel measured over the entire received PPDU or by other equivalent means that meet the specified accuracy.

 Clause 16 (and later if same)